Do you believe in inclusion, progression and making good things happen? If so, read below and get involved!

 Current news and events

-- Upcoming educational opportunities at Ivey Ranch Park Equestrian Center:
+- PATH educational opportunities at Ivey Ranch Park Equestrian Center

 Ivey Ranch Park is dedicated to encourage the interaction of disabled and able bodied children, of all ages, by providing educational and recreational activities.
 Since 1983 we have served children and adults with disabilities but will not exclude the able bodied, since integration, inclusion and interaction are important components of our program.
 Serving over 200 individuals a month, our essential goals are: